 How Much Does it Cost to Live in Queenstown?

-I will pre-warn you: Queenstown is known as one of the most expensive cities in New Zealand.
+I will pre-warn you: living in Queenstown is spenny, it’s known as one of the most expensive cities in New Zealand.
 With rent being the most expensive cost for most.
 Many landlords here (as is the case in most tourist towns) rent their properties to the throng of tourists via Airbnb.
 Hence, the demand for long-term rental properties is higher than the supply.

 For example, you’re looking at paying around $500 NZD per week for a one-bedroom apartment in or close to the CBD and around $900 NZD for a two-bedroom apartment in the CBD.
 If you go further afield to Shotover Country/ Lake Hayes (a 20-minute drive from town), average rental prices for a one-bedroom decrease to about $400 NZD per week.
 Or, you can rent a room from about $250 – 300 NZD per week!